 As I worked my way through the Documentation Centre, there were references to oppression and imprisonment for “asocial” offenses.
 NS used the term “asocial” a lot as part of their population conditioning.
 They also used the term “member of the community in good standing” (aka “good German”).
 In reality, this is little more than an old-school carrots-and-stick social credit system.

-And then I came across the numbers: 183 “asocials” were sent to Dachau between 1933-1938.
+And then fully expecting mass abuse I came across the numbers: 183 “asocials” were sent to Dachau between 1933-1938.
 My jaw dropped when we learned that most of these “asocials” were convicted of abusing and defrauding the generous NS social benefit system.
 This system had a work requirement condition to qualify.
 NS was very big on pitching in and contributing via labor of some sort.
 Those who cheated this requirement were called “work shy.”
 In other words: welfare frauds.
 How Nazi of them to crack down.

 During the period in question there were small numbers of homosexuals sent to Dachau under the sodomy laws.
 In reality these were political opponents.
 The NS had been opposed by groups and organizations of so called “effeminate homosexuals” in the conflict years.
 Sodomy laws were used as a pretense.
 NS leadership was far more concerned about homosexual ingroups or cliques developing within their own ranks and capturing whole departments.
+Where have we seen this?
 This was a factor in the Night of the Long Knives purge of SA leader Ernest Roehm in 1934 and his homosexual entourage.